laetho/k8s-clusters-check/README.md

 # k8s-clusters-check

-A small tool to log possible differences between namespaces and deployments across multiple clusters.
+**k8s-clusters-check** is a small tool that compares a list of deployments in namespaces on multiple kubernetes clusters.